 Manage your templates

-Once you have a few templates in your list, take a look at our Manage your templates article for some tips to help you organize them.
+Once you have a few templates in your list, check out this article for some tips to help you organize them.